-Land degradation: As the world's soils store more carbon than the planet's biomass and atmosphere combined, appropriate land management is urgently in need to increase soil carbon stocks that can offset the anthropogenic GHG emissions and generate multiple benefits for both the environment and society.
+The NEASPEC work desertification and land degradation (DLD) is expected to focus on the interlinkage with climate change.13 As the world's soils store more carbon than the planet's biomass and atmosphere combined, appropriate land management is urgently in need to increase soil carbon stocks that can offset the anthropogenic GHG emissions and generate multiple benefits for both the environment and society.
 Changes in land conditions, either from land-use or climate change, affect globally and regional climate.
 Agriculture, forestry and other land use activities accounted for around 13 percent of CO2, 44 percent of methane (CH4), and 82 percent of nitrous oxide (N2O) emissions from human activities globally during 2007-2016.
 Meanwhile, climate change creates additional stress on land, exacerbating existing risks to livelihoods, biodiversity, human and ecosystem health, infrastructure, and food systems.

 Many land-related responses to climate change adaptation and mitigation produce co-benefits to combat desertification and land degradation, and vice versa.
 Such responses also contribute to halting biodiversity loss with sustainable development co-benefits to society.
-Sustainable land management, in particular, can prevent and reduce land degradation, maintain land productivity, whilst contributing to mitigation and adaptation of climate change.
-Reducing and reversing land degradation, at scales from individual farms to entire watersheds, can provide cost effective, immediate, and long-term benefits to communities and support SDGs with co-benefits for adaptation and mitigation.
+Sustainable land management, in particular, can prevent and reduce land degradation, and maintain land productivity, whilst contributing to mitigation and adaptation of climate change.
+Reducing and reversing desertification and land degradation, at scales from individual farms to entire watersheds and even to the whole country, can provide cost effective, immediate, and long-term benefits to communities and support SDGs with co-benefits for adaptation and mitigation.

-The Special Report on Climate Change, Desertification, Land Degradation, Sustainable Land Management, Food Security, and Greenhouse Gas Fluxes in Terrestrial Ecosystems of the Intergovernmental Panel on Climate Change (IPCC) published in August 2019 offers an integrated analysis of the interactions, co-benefits and trade-offs between DLD and climate change.
-Land degradation is both affected by and contributes to climate change through GHG emissions and reduced rates of carbon uptake.
+The Special Report on Climate Change, Desertification, Land Degradation, Sustainable Land Management, Food Security, and Greenhouse Gas Fluxes in Terrestrial Ecosystems of the Intergovernmental Panel on Climate Change (IPCC) published in August 2019 offers an integrated analysis of the interactions, co-benefits and trade-offs between DLD and climate change.14 Land degradation is both affected by and contributes to climate change through GHG emissions and reduced rates of carbon uptake.
 Desertification exacerbates climate change through changes in vegetation cover, dust aerosols and GHG fluxes.
-In the meantime, climate change intensifies the rate and magnitude of land degradation processes and introduces new degradation patterns.
-Thus, the Report notes that many interventions to achieve land degradation neutrality (LDN) commonly deliver benefits for climate change adaption and mitigation.
-The CBD Post-2020 Global Biodiversity Framework also identifies contributions to the Paris Climate Agreement as one of five long-term goals for 2050.
+In the meantime, climate change intensifies the rate and magnitude of land degradation processes and introduces new degradation neutrality (LDN) commonly deliver benefits for climate change adaption and